 The weight limit for this ride is 14 st/198 lb/90 kg, please enquire if you are an experienced rider exceeding this weight.

-The accommodation on this ride is split between camping, Jebel Shams Resort and the equestrian centre.
+The accommodation on this ride is split between camping, Jebel Shams Resort and The Al Nahda resort and Spa.

 Camping: The camps will be set up by the support team while you are riding so that they will be ready when you arrive.
 The tents are good-quality 4 man tents shared between two people.
 Each person has a mattress with sheet, pillows and blankets, although guests are welcome to bring sleeping bags if they prefer.
 Toilet tents will be set up as well as solar showers.
 Tables and strong camping seats will be arranged for dinner.
 A large fire will be built each night for heat and light - torches are available but it is advised to limit the use of electric light as it attracts the scorpions!
 Electronic devices can be charged for short periods at night using the support vehicles.